SkylineCommunications/dataminer-docs/connector-help/connector_help/Imagine Communications LRC.md

 By default, the matrix size is detected automatically.
 You can also configure it manually by setting the **Matrix** **Resize Method** to *Manual* and specifying the **Number of Inputs Visible** and **Number of Outputs Visible**.

 This page also shows the **Label Policy** and **Lock Policy**.
-For more information on these parameters, refer to "Labels" and "Locks"below.
+For more information on these parameters, refer to "Labels" and "Locks" below.

 The **User Identifier** is a value (integer) needed to authorize some actions.
 Its main use is to lock or unlock outputs with that identifier.